buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 ### Versioning

 Developed Components should identify the version of the code they represent.
-This allows participants in the Beurokratt system to gate interaction to other components based on their version.
+This allows participants in the Buerokratt system to gate interaction to other components based on their version.
 On API endpoints this might be a simple X-Byk-Version header that ties that component to a particular build.

 ### Service Telemetry and Monitoring